Yanivmd/TRACY/README.md

 what does each file do?
 -----------------------
-GetStats.py - generate stats for your db of samples GraphletRewritter.py - what the name say GraphletsCompareMyNG.py	- this file contains the functions needed to compare 2 code blocks GraphletsConstraintsNG.py	- the wrapper for the constraint solver IgraphHelper.py	- helper functions for dealing with gmls SortedCollection.py	- helper class for printing csvs colorGraphs.py - this implements the other method we compared our method with, graphlets combinatorics.py	Last CLI enabled version.
-2 months ago extractFunctions.py	Last CLI enabled version.
-2 months ago findClonesCONS.py	- the main file (see previous explanation) myutils.py	Last CLI enabled version.
-2 months ago ngrams.py - this implements the other method we compared our method with, n-grams split2k.py - creates tracelets x86Analyzer.py - analyse code for compare and dataflow analysis
+GetStats.py - generate stats for your db of samples <br>
+GraphletRewritter.py - what the name say  <br>
+GraphletsCompareMyNG.py	- this file contains the functions needed to compare 2 code blocks <br>
+GraphletsConstraintsNG.py	- the wrapper for the constraint solver <br>
+IgraphHelper.py	- helper functions for dealing with gmls <br>
+SortedCollection.py	- helper class for printing csvs <br>
+colorGraphs.py - this implements the other method we compared our method with, graphlets <br>
+combinatorics.py	Last CLI enabled version.<br>
+extractFunctions.py	Last CLI enabled version. <br>
+findClonesCONS.py	- the main file (see previous explanation) <br>
+myutils.py -	multiple helper functions	 <br>
+ngrams.py - this implements the other method we compared our method with, n-grams  <br>
+split2k.py - creates tracelets <br>
+x86Analyzer.py - analyse code for compare and dataflow analysis <br>